2008 Dodge Nitro

 Taking a cue from the faux portholes on the Buick Lucerne, or possibly the tradition of a Mercedes-Benz sports car, there's a trapezoid-shaped insert, black plastic with three chrome ribs, located just forward of the mirrors.
 It's intended to look like a cooling slot.
 It's a nice touch, and for such a small piece it goes a long way toward relaxing the Nitro's blocky shape.

-In silhouette, with its relatively upright windshield, very high beltline and rectangular windows, plus short front overhang, its shape is reminiscent of, say, a '62 Dodge Power Wagon.
+In silhouette, with its relatively upright windshield, very high beltline and rectangular windows, plus short front overhang, the Nitro's shape is reminiscent of, say, a '62 Dodge Power Wagon.
 But from the rear three-quarter angle, the lines around the rear glass are reminiscent of its bigger cousin, the Jeep Commander.
 We like the cleaner black, rather than chrome, around the windows.

 Our test Nitro R/T was equipped with standard 20-inch chromed aluminum wheels, and they sure are showy.
 The much narrower sidewall on the 20-inch tires doesn't appear to offer much defense against flats.